 - June 4th: Talk with pre-circulated readings, “Underground manga movements, and their influence on the formation of contemporary manga.”
 Organized by the Chi Chi Chi academic honours fraternity, RSO Conference Room at the 5710 Diversity Center.

 - July 31-August 2: Mythcon, “Norse Hour” with poetry by Jo Walton and music by Sassafrass: Trickster & King.

-- August 9th: Reading from “Dogs of Peace”, one of many author readings at the Tiptree Awards Special Ceremony, at Borderlands in San Francisco (3 PM).
+- August 9th: Reading from “Too Like the Lightning”, one of many author readings at the Tiptree Awards Special Ceremony, at Borderlands in San Francisco (3 PM).

 - August 17th: Interviewing Jo Walton at her reading at Powell’s (Portland, 7 PM), with music by Sassafrass: Trickster & King.

-- August 19-23: Sasquan (Worldcon, Spokane) panels, reading from “Dogs of Peace” and concert by Sassafrass: Trickster & King.
+- August 19-23: Sasquan (Worldcon, Spokane) panels, reading from “Too Like the Lightning” and concert by Sassafrass: Trickster & King.

 Recent and Upcoming Teaching:

 - Italian Renaissance (Tues/Thurs 12 to 1:20; open to undergraduate and graduate students including non-history-majors.
 The course catalog says “upper level undergrads only” but if you are a newer undergraduate and interested in the course, you would be welcome.)